-(VIDEO) View any of the PA Supreme Court sessions since Fall of 2011
+(VIDEO) View recent sessions of the PA Supreme Court

 (VIDEO) In June 1863, Harrisburg braced for an invasion.
 The Confederate troops of Lieutenant General Richard S. Ewell steadily moved toward the Pennsylvania capital.
 Capturing Carlisle en route, Ewell sent forth a brigade of cavalry under Brigadier General Albert Gallatin Jenkins.
 After occupying Mechanicsburg for two days, Jenkins’s troops skirmished with Union militia near Harrisburg.
 Jenkins then reported back to Ewell that Harrisburg was vulnerable.
 Ewell, however, received orders from army commander Lee to concentrate southward—toward Gettysburg—immediately.
 Author Cooper H. Wingert traces the Confederates to the gates of Harrisburg in these northernmost actions of the Gettysburg Campaign.

 (VIDEO) Ever wonder what your legislators do when they’re not being shown on PCN?
 We followed Sen. Mike Brubaker (R-Lancaster, Chester) around for a day that included everything from a Senate Finance Committee meeting (which he chairs), a Senate voting session, and meetings with the Russian delegation and constituents.
 We had a chance to meet with staff and learn their functions in his Capitol and district offices.

 PA Attorney General Kathleen Kane.
 View the program after the jump.

 PA Treasurer Rob McCord.
 View the program after the jump.

 PA Auditor General Eugene DePasquale.
 View the program after the jump.

 To view this program, go to “full story”